fdsayre/fdsayre.github.io/_posts/2024-11-28-weeknotes-for-2024-week-48-collaborating-with-on-ai-and-bluesky.md

 ## Links

-A good reminder about the purpose of these devices - [TechScape: Why the US wants to force Google to sell Chrome | Technology | The Guardian](https://www.theguardian.com/technology/2024/nov/25/us-google-sell-chrome)
+A good reminder about the purpose of these devices - [TechScape: Why the US wants to force Google to sell Chrome - The Guardian](https://www.theguardian.com/technology/2024/nov/25/us-google-sell-chrome)

 > Without Chrome, Google would also lose the extremely valuable youth market.
 The tech giant’s Chromebooks are a low-cost item for schools that distribute laptops to students.
 Those laptops use Chrome OS, an operating system designed for web browsing and web-based tasks.
 Children introduced to one company’s products become accustomed to using them, and may seek out that company’s products as an adult.
 Apple has stated that training school-age users on its products can nurture a major pipeline of new customers.